craftcms/feed-me/README.md

 Currently, Feed Me handles the following applicable fields in these ways:

 **Assets:** Only supports mapping existing assets to this entry.
-Must provide filename (without extension) to successfully map.

 **Categories:** Are created if they do not exist, or mapped if they do.
-The value provided in the feed data must be the Name for the category.

 **Entries:** Only supports mapping existing entries to this entry.
 The feed field must contain either the Title or Slug of the entry to successfully map.

 **Tags:** Are always created.

 **Users:** Only supports mapping existing users to this entry.

-The feed field must contain either the users email or username to successfully map.
+Internally, Feed Me uses Craft's element search to match against the value in your feed for an element.
+For example, if you have `my_filename.png` as a value in your feed, and you are mapping to an Asset, ensure that searching through the Assets index screen actually returns what you expect.

+For troubleshooting, ensure you have completed the Rebuild Search Indexes task.

 We plan to include options for whether you would like to do this on a per-field basis.